 - Round trip airfare for the grantee.

-- Round trip airfare for one dependent accompanying the grantee for a minimum period of 80% on a nine month grant.
+- Round trip airfare for one dependent accompanying the grantee for a minimum period of 80% on an eight- to nine month grant.

 - Excess baggage allowance for return travel.

 - Professional allowance for books, conferences, and seminars.